dotenv-linter/dotenv-linter.github.io/docs/checks/quote_character.md

 # Quote Character

-Detects if a value contains quote characters (`'` / `"`) but skips if the value is multi-line, contains whitespaces or newline characters:
+Detects if a value contains quote characters (`'` / `"`) but skips if the value is multi-line, contains whitespaces, newline characters or comments:

 ```env
 ❌ Wrong